kheller18/data-structures-algorithms/questions/HTML.md

       ```

 56. What are raster images and vector images?
-    + Raster Images - The raster image is defined by the arrangement of pixels in a grid with exactly what color the pixel should be.
+    + `Raster Images`: The raster image is defined by the arrangement of pixels in a grid with exactly what color the pixel should be.
 Few raster file formats include PNG(.png), JPEG(.jpg), etc.
-    + Vector Images - The vector image is defined using algorithms with shape and path definitions that can be used to render the image on-screen written in a similar markup fashion.
+    + `Vector Images`: The vector image is defined using algorithms with shape and path definitions that can be used to render the image on-screen written in a similar markup fashion.
 The file extension is .svg.

 57. How to support SVG in old browsers?
     + To support old browsers instead of defining the resource of svg in src attribute of `<img>` tag, it should be defined in srcset attribute and in src the fallback png file should be defined.